dmccuk/ansible_custom_facts/README.md

 </p></details>

 ## Display the facts in a playbook run:
 In this playbook we display our local facts in the playbook.
-The link to the variables is established in out group/all variables file.
+The link to the variables is established in our group/all variables file.
 You don;t need to use this file, and could just use the variable names, but it's always good practice to group variables together so you can update everything in one place.

 <details>
  <summary>show_facts.yml:</summary>